nbagnard/mongosql/semantics.md

 - MinKey
 - MaxKey

+##### Unsupported BSON Types

+MongoSQL reserves the right to not support certain BSON types.
+As BSON types become deprecated, support for them in MongoSQL may be removed.
+The following types are _not_ supported in MongoSQL:

+- Undefined

 #### Type Names and Aliases

 Each type in MongoSQL has a name, which is a keyword that can be used to